poppy-project/poppy-docs/quickstarts/discover.md

 More details on the sensors and how you can add extra sensors are given in the [extending sensors](TODO) section.

-.. note:: We separate motors and sensors even if this is kind of an artificial definition here.
+> **note:**  We separate motors and sensors even if this is kind of an artificial definition here.
 Indeed, we used servomotors which can be seen both as motors and sensors.

 ## Go further